Werner-Staeblein/Project-2-modified-resubmit/README.md

 The shuffling of array questions works as follows:

-- A question is picked from the array of 40 questions located in the file named questions.js.
+- A question is picked from the array of 40 questions located in the file named questions.js,

-- Once a question is picked from this array with 40 questions, the next pick for the trivia questions for a total of 10 questions for each trivia round does no longer consider the one question that was already picked in the first shuffle.
+- Once a question is picked from this array with 40 questions, the next pick for the trivia questions for a total of 10 questions for each trivia round does no longer consider the one question that was already picked in the first shuffle,

 - As a result, no question from the array of questions located in the file named questions.js can be picked twice for any trivia round of ten questions.

 I was only able to change the function name and parameter name.
 If I had changed the content for the function expression, the shuffling math would not have worked as planned.
-Therefore, I was unable to customize the mathematical logic inside the function expression as this would have required to create a new mathematical logic that creates the same outcome (drawing a card/question without replacement)
+Therefore, I was unable to customize the mathematical logic inside the function expression as this would have required to create a new mathematical logic that creates the same outcome (drawing a card/question without replacement).

-For the implementation of the sound effects (applause/buzzer) in the code I read the article **[Coding-sound-with-JS-for-beginners](https://www.learningguild.com/articles/coding-sound-with-javascript-beginner-s-guide/)** No code was taken from this source.
+For the implementation of the sound effects (applause/buzzer) in the code I read the article **[Coding-sound-with-JS-for-beginners](https://www.learningguild.com/articles/coding-sound-with-javascript-beginner-s-guide/)**.
+No code was taken from this source.
 It was an instruction on the "how-to-structure" markup and Javascript to include the sound effects.

 I used **[W3-schools](https://www.w3schools.com/tags/av_prop_currenttime.asp)** to learn more about the reset of audio files as I was not sure whether the sound effects always start from "zero" once invoked.
 The currentTime property sets the starting position of my two audio files.